sirrice/sirrice.github.io/researchmodel.md

         P(good | research) P(research | you)

-Let's assume take “the paper” as a proxy for a unit of research.
+Let's assume take _the paper_ as a proxy for a unit of research.
 That's clearly a vast vast oversimplification, but let's go with that for now — you are a paper generator.
 You could generate *sound* papers, or *unsound and incorrect* papers.

         P(good | paper) P(paper | you) = P(good | sound) P(sound | you) + P(good | unsound) P(unsound | you)